History, B.A.

 - Graduates will be able to critically evaluate and analyze primary sources to produce reasoned historical interpretations.

-- Graduates will be able to critically evaluate strengths and weaknesses of historical narratives and interpretations.
+- Graduates will be able to critically evaluate the strengths and weaknesses of historical narratives and interpretations.

 - Graduates will be able to produce research in which they interpret primary sources in order to propose informed, original solutions to historical problems.

-History students must complete a minimum of 36 credit hours for the major.
+History students must complete a minimum of 36 credits for the major.

 Code | Title | Credits |